-Proponent Commitment Reference No. Commitment / Mitigation Project Phase Link to Federal or Provincial Authority or Aboriginal Community authorizations and approvals, issued by the Federal and Provincial regulatory agencies.
-Implement a follow-up monitoring plan.
-This plan will verify the accuracy of the environmental assessment of a designated project and determine the effectiveness of any mitigation measures.
-Monitor results of the EA, subject to acceptance in writing of the follow-up monitoring plan by the Federal and Provincial governments, and provide an annual report to the parties during the construction and operation phases of the project.
-A list of follow-up monitoring plan commitments made during the EA process will be maintained by the proponent, indicating where appropriate: The nature of the commitment; To whom, or to what group or agency the commitment was made, if specific; Whether the commitment is related to the EA process alone; Whether the commitment is addressed or linked to a regulatory instrument, such as a regulation or environmental approval; Any applicable timeline; The status of the commitment; and Additional actions required to fulfil the commitment Work closely with Aboriginal Groups in relation to development of environmental management plans and an emergency management plan, for construction, operations, decommissioning, and taking into account accidents and malfunctions.
+Proponent Commitment Reference No. Commitment / Mitigation Project Phase Link to Federal or Provincial Authority or Aboriginal Community process, and through conditions placed on regulatory instruments such as permits, authorizations and approvals issued by the federal and provincial regulatory agencies.
+Implement a follow-up monitoring plan acceptable by the Federal and Provincial Ministry of Natural Resources and Forestry,Ministry of governments.
+This plan will verify the accuracy of the environmental assessment predictions and determine the effectiveness of any mitigation measures.
+Northern Development and Mines .
+Fisheries and Provide an annual report to the Agency during the construction and operation phases of the Project.
+Oceans Canada, Environment A list of follow-up monitoring plan commitments made during the EA process will be maintained, indicating where appropriate: Canada, Non- specific, MNO The nature of the commitment; To whom, or to what group or agency the commitment was made, if specific; Whether the commitment is related to the EA process alone; Whether the commitment is addressed or linked to a regulatory instrument, such as a regulation or environmental approval; Any applicable timeline; The status of the commitment; and Additional actions required to fulfil the commitment Work closely with Aboriginal Groups throughout the EA, and as mine operation begins, supporting traditional studies, and involving these groups in technical reviews of the mine closure plan.